Concept

 In addition, at the summit of Central Asian countries and the Gulf Cooperation Council (GCC), the head of state pointed out the importance of implementing joint projects in the green energy segment.
 Also, in order to transform and digitalize sectors of the economy, at the BRI forum, the Head of State proposed to develop a Green Development Program and create a Green Financing Fund for the formation of a low-carbon economy and clean technologies.

-In this vein, the UN Conference (COP28) on climate change became another platform where President Shavkat From a high rostrum , Mirziyoyev once again addressed the world community with a call to action and the collective responsibility of humanity in the fight against climate change.
-Thus, it was proposed to consider the problems of global warming on an ongoing basis, including within the framework of the G7 and G20 summits.
+In this context, the UN Conference on Climate Change (COP28) served as another platform where President Shavkat Mirziyoyev, from a high podium, reiterated his address to the international community, emphasizing the need for action and collective responsibility in combating climate change.
+Thus, it was proposed that the issue of global warming be consistently addressed, including at the G7 and G20 summits.

-Along with this, the president voiced a proposal to hold two major international events in Uzbekistan in 2024.
+Additionally, the President proposed hosting two major international events in Uzbekistan in 2024.

-The first is to hold a conference jointly with the UN on the topic “Climate Migration”.
-This is especially important as climate change forces people across the planet, which can lead to resource shortages, increased competition for jobs and social tensions.
-World Bank estimates indicate that by 2050, 216 million people in 6 regions of the Earth could become “climate refugees.”
+Firstly, a conference in collaboration with the UN on "Climate Migration."
+This topic is crucial as climate change is compelling people worldwide to relocate, potentially leading to resource shortages, increased job competition, and social tensions.
+According to World Bank estimates, by 2050, 216 million people across six regions could become "climate refugees."

-Second.
-Organize a COP Youth Conference dedicated to improving the environmental culture of young people and enhancing their participation in environmental and environmental activities.
-This step is in line with the UN Youth 2030 strategy, which prioritizes ensuring the meaningful participation of young people in policy-making and decision-making processes on environmental safety issues.
+Secondly, the organization of a COP Youth Conference focused on enhancing the environmental awareness of young people and increasing their involvement in environmental activities.
+This initiative aligns with the UN Youth 2030 strategy, which prioritizes the active participation of young people in policy-making and decision-making processes concerning environmental safety issues.

 An important step in this direction was Uzbekistan’s support at the 78th session of the UN General Assembly to establish the post of Special Representative of the United Nations Secretary-General for Water Resources.
 The support of this initiative by the head of state from the UN rostrum helps to promote regional and international cooperation in the field of water resources management.
 This could, in the long term, lead to more sustainable development and protection of ecosystems in Central Asia."